Pregnancy at week 21

 If your heartburn is very bad and it’s not helped by lifestyle changes or medications from the pharmacy, then mention it to your doctor or midwife.
 It could be the sign of something more serious such as pre-eclampsia.

 Other common pregnancy discomforts you might have at this time include bloating and gas, as well as changes to your appetite.
-Try not to eat too much – have small, nutritious meals as part of a healthy diet).
-You might also experience varicose veins, backache, bleeding gums and stretch marks at this time.
+Try to eat small, nutritious meals as part of a healthy diet.

 Things to remember